basiphobe/basify/py/docs/SAVE_IMAGE_README.md

   - image.txt
 ```

-#### `session_id` (STRING)
+#### `session_uuid` (STRING)
-Custom session identifier for persisting random values across nodes within the same workflow run.
+UUID from a previous save node to share the same folder path.

-**Default:** Empty (generates fresh random values on each execution)
+**Default:** Empty (generates a new random UUID)

 **Use Cases:**
-- Share random values across multiple save nodes in the same workflow run
+- Chain multiple save nodes to save to the same folder
+- Connect to the `uuid` output of another save node
-- Create consistent folder structures for nodes executed together
+- Creates consistent folder structures across multiple nodes in a workflow
-- Organize related saves with meaningful IDs

-**Important:** When a `session_id` is provided, random values are cached and shared between nodes with the same session_id during a single workflow run.
-After 2+ seconds (indicating a new run), the cache is automatically cleared and fresh random values are generated.
-This ensures each workflow run gets a unique folder while nodes within the same run share the same values.
+**How to Use:**
+1. Leave empty on the first save node → it generates a new UUID
+2. Connect the `uuid` output to the `session_uuid` input of the next save node
+3. Both nodes will use the same UUID in their folder paths

+**⚠️ Important:** Do NOT manually enter the same UUID value across different workflow runs, as this will cause files to be overwritten.
+Always let the first node generate a fresh UUID, then connect it to subsequent nodes.

 ---